foss2serve/github-workflow-activity/activity/contribution-workflow.md

 7. In your shared editor, note the issue number of the issue you will be working on.

 Congratulations, you now have a claimed issue for the work you plan to do.

-Issues provide a way for developers to collaborate.
-They are used for many purposes including proposing and discuss ideas; prioritizing, sizing, and valuing requests; clarify requirements; verify bugs; and generally to coordinate development efforts.
-When looking for something to work on, use the issue tracker to find issues that the community (and the maintainers in particular) are interested in.
-Otherwise you may be working on something that will never be accepted.

 ### Create a feature branch and a pull request (PR) for your work